igorskyflyer/igorskyflyer/TESTIMONIALS.md

 ## 📷 Fix a Fatal Camera API Bug in an Android QR Scanner Application

-> “_Igor quickly fixed a long-standing issue in my Android application with the Camera API.
+> “_Igor quickly fixed a long-standing issue in my Android application with the Camera API that rendered my application completely unusable.
 Thank you so much, Igor!_”
 >
 > ---
 >